wds4/pretty-good/README.md

 <li>send / receive direct messages
 <li>manage relays

-However, this is still very much in alpha!
-Expect things to break, even if they are currently working.
+This is still very much in alpha.
+Depending on their states of development, some features may be hidden behind developer modes which can be turned on/off in Pretty Good settings.
+Expect some things to break, even if they are currently working.

 Incomplete list of known issues:
 <li>extended following list seems to freeze up -- authors list too big?